 Our training program provides extensive supervised experience in conducting pediatric neuropsychological evaluations in an outpatient private practice setting.
 Approximately 75% of the resident's time will be spent in the delivery of clinical services.
 Didactic/training and research experiences will comprise the remaining 25% of the resident's time.
 The resident's clinical service will primarily focus on the evaluation of individuals ranging from 2 to 24 years of age.
-Our patient population is diverse and will expose the resident to a range of neurodevelopmental and acquired disorders, including ADHD, Learning Disorders, Autism Spectrum Disorders, Sports-Related Concussion, TBI, and neuromedical disorders.
+Our patient population is diverse and will expose the resident to a range of neurodevelopmental and acquired disorders, including ADHD, Learning Disorders, Autism Spectrum Disorders, Sports-Related Concussion, TBI, and psychiatric and neuromedical disorders.
 Patients are typically referred from pediatricians, neurologists, psychiatrists, psychologists, other health service providers, and school professionals.
-Residents will have the opportunity to participate in our off-site autism screening clinic where they will conduct neurodevelopmental evaluations of children ages 2 to 5.
-Residents are expected to fully participate in all aspects of the evaluation, including interview, case review/preparation, standardized assessment, report writing, feedback, and consultation to referral sources.
-Residents are expected to conduct 2-3 assessments per week.
+Residents will have the opportunity to participate in our autism screening clinic where they will conduct neurodevelopmental evaluations of children ages 2 to 5.
+Residents are expected to conduct 2-3 assessments per week and to fully participate in all aspects of the evaluation, including interview, case review/preparation, standardized assessment, report writing, feedback, and consultation to referral sources.